 Are you on a mission to prevent medical errors as well?

 For example, for patients staying in rural areas, forcibly isolated because of pandemics, or having lost medical supervision, machine learning and computer vision solutions are going to be the way out in terms of replacing well-trained clinicians who, as usual, conduct examinations of patients.

 Let’s take diabetic retinopathy (DR) and foot ulcers (DFU).
 They can be already diagnosed through computer vision for medical imaging analysis.
 The researchers and engineers from Sri Lanka went further by developing an Intelligent Diabetic Assistant that makes diagnoses and prioritizes treatment by observations taken from the screen autonomously with an 88.5 score, which is considered a pretty good result.

 Computer vision in the medical field: contribution to cardiology

-The non-invasive imaging methods in cardiology (CT, MRI, PET, SPECT, USG, etc.) have more potential being enhanced with
+The non-invasive imaging methods in cardiology (CT, MRI, PET, SPECT, USG, etc.) have more potential to be enhanced with image analysis algorithms.

 analysis of calcium in atherosclerotic plaques on computed tomography images;